Thomson's lamp

-Thomson's lamp is a philosophical puzzle based on infinites.
+Thomson's lamp is a philosophical thought experiment based on infinites.
 It was devised in 1954 by British philosopher James F. Thomson, who used it to analyze the possibility of a supertask, which is the completion of an infinite number of tasks.

 Consider a lamp with a toggle switch.
 Flicking the switch once turns the lamp on.
 Another flick will turn the lamp off.
 Now suppose that there is a being who is able to perform the following task: starting a timer, he turns the lamp on.
 At the end of one minute, he turns it off.
 At the end of another half minute, he turns it on again.
 At the end of another quarter of a minute, he turns it off.
 At the next eighth of a minute, he turns it on again, and he continues thus, flicking the switch each time after waiting exactly one-half the time he waited before flicking it previously.
 The sum of this infinite series of time intervals is exactly two minutes.

 The following question is then considered: Is the lamp on or off at two minutes?
 Thomson reasoned that this supertask creates a contradiction: